100 Street Corridor

 This project is primarily funded through the Peace River Agreement with additional funds coming from water and sewer reserves.

-The 100 Street Corridor improvements run along 100 street from 96 Avenue to 105 Avenue and are planned to be phased over four construction years:
+The 100 Street Corridor improvements run along 100 street from 96 Avenue to 105 Avenue and are planned to be phased over several construction years: